 Latex paint should be dried out and discarded with the regular trash.
 See how to dry out latex paint cans here.

-In addition to periodic local "everything with a plug" events, both LM and Narberth residents can arrange for at-home pickup with the Retrievr app.
+In addition to periodic local e-cycle events, both LM and Narberth residents can arrange for at-home pickup with the Retrievr app.
 Retrievr does household pickups of clothes and small electronics.
 Retriever will take just about any clean and dry textile or fabric in your home, and most electronic devices or accessories.
 Please note that they do not take household appliances, such as dishwashers, refrigerators, toasters, vacuums, hair dryers and the like.

 In addition to the Retrievr App home pickup of clothing (previous paragraph), you can also donate clothing to these Goodwill drop-off locations or to the GreenDrop Narberth location.